 This is the current dogma about the two main forms of diabetes (there are also other types that affect fewer people).
 But is it correct?

-Perhaps not, according to a recent study published in the Journal of Clinical Endocrinology and Metabolism.
+Perhaps not, according to a study published in the Journal of Clinical Endocrinology and Metabolism.
 These researchers found that adolescents with type 1 diabetes have more IR than matched nondiabetic adolescents, as well as reduced cardiovascular fitness.

 However, the type 1 patients were not overweight, did not have abnormal lipid levels, and did not have fat in their muscles.